centrahq/api-documentation/user/pages/03.fe-development/01.fe-elements/docs.md

 Server mode API calls made from a web browser will be blocked.
 Be careful to never expose your shared secret.
 [/notice-box]
 [notice-box=info]
 You can further increase your store security by filtering allowed origins in the Checkout API plugin settings.
+This is highly recommended in Production environment, once you're done with testing and go live.
 [/notice-box]

 To read about and test the most commonly used endpoints, visit our [Swagger for Checkout API](https://docs.centra.com/swagger-ui/?api=CheckoutAPI).
 It also contains details of all data models used in Centra.